The logarithmic Picard group and its tropicalization: Monoids, logarithmic structures, and tropical geometry

 Given $X$, $\gamma$, and $\delta$, as above, but not necessarily locally comparable, the property of local comparability defines a subfunctor of the one represented by $X$.
 That is, we can make the following definition:

 Then $Y$ is representable by a logarithmic modification of $X$.
-Indeed, locally in $X$, we can find a morphism $X \to \mathbf A^2$, with the target given its standard logarithmic structure.
+Indeed, locally in $X$, we can find a morphism $X \to \mathbf A^2$, with the target given its standard logarithmic structure, such that $\gamma$ and $\delta$ are pulled back from the canonical generators of the characteristic monoid of $\mathbf A^2$.
 Then $Y$ is the pullback of the blowup of $\mathbf A^2$ at the origin.